The Best Axes for Splitting Wood

 Save money on your firewood supply by splitting and stocking your own with the help of an axe that's a cut above the rest.

-Nothing can rival the glowing ambiance of a fireplace or even a wood-burning stove, but having split firewood delivered can run as much as $400 per cord (a measurement of 128 cubic feet), depending on where you live.
+Having pre-split and seasoned firewood delivered to your door can run you hundreds of dollars per cord, depending on where you live.
 If you’re lucky enough to have access to a stand of oak, maple, or ash trees, you can harvest and split your own firewood.
 This is where a quality tool can make the difference between struggling to split logs and making quick work of the task.
-If you aim to stock your own firewood, keep reading to learn what to look for in the best axe for splitting wood and to find out why we’ve chosen the following five that will satisfy most do-it-yourself lumberjacks.
+If you aim to chop your own firewood, keep reading to learn what to look for in the best axe for splitting wood and to find out why we’ve chosen the following five that will satisfy most do-it-yourself lumberjacks.

 - BEST LONG-HANDLE AXE: Fiskars Iso Core 8-Pound 36-Inch Axe